Hi there, I’m Brooks.

 My name is Brooks Duncan.
 Yes, I know that I have a last name for a first name and a first name for a last name.
 What can I say.

 I have a pretty diverse background.
-I’ve been an accountant (in fact, I am a Certified Management Accountant), a computer programmer in a small startup, and a client services director in a $13 billion global corporation.
+I’ve been an accountant (in fact, I am a Chartered Professional Accountant (CPA,CMA) here in Canada), a computer programmer in a small startup, and a client services director in a $13 billion global corporation.

-Ever since I was a kid hacking away on an Apple ][+, I’ve been a pretty massive computer geek, but have always had a knack for translating technical mumbo-jumbo into stuff that “normal people” can understand.
+I’ve loved technology ever since I was a kid hacking away on an Apple ][+, but I’ve always had a knack for translating technical mumbo-jumbo into stuff that normal people can understand.

 Good question.
 Long story short, my lovely wife and I were going through a simplification and uncluttering phase in our lives, and decided to sell our 3000 square foot 100 year-old house and move into a 1500 square foot townhouse.
 In the process of getting ready to move, I looked at my bulging file cabinet and paper all over the place and realized I had to do something about it.